-Join Barton Poulson for an in-depth discussion in this video Python, part of Introduction to Data Science.
+Join Barton Poulson for an in-depth discussion in this video Python, part of Data Science Foundations: Fundamentals.

 - The demand for data science

 - Sourcing data

 - Programming with R, Python, and SQL

 - Communicating with data